TanavT/1TBCSSFile/my-react-app/README.md

 # Local Setup

+IMPORTANT - THIS IS FOR A GENERAL OVERVIEW ONLY.
+Running it locally could have some errors since this submission is dedicated to cloud use (for example some pages locally don't display leaderboard correctly)

-You will require NPM, Redis with a default setup and MongoDB to be installen
+You will require NPM, Redis with a default setup and MongoDB to be installed

 Make a .env file with the following text: